Marketing Your Indie Game: The Single Most Important Thing That No One Knows How to Do

-Once upon a time, marketing was considered taboo and almost completely ignored by game developers.
-These days, most devs recognise its importance and do make some effort, but many don't know where to begin.
-In this article, we explore the art of marketing, and how you can use it to gain much needed exposure for your indie game.
+Once upon a time, marketing was considered taboo and almost completely ignored by indie game developers.
+These days, most devs recognize its importance and do make some effort, but do little to differentiate themselves from the masses.
+In this article, we explore the art of marketing, and how you can use it to gain much-needed exposure for your game.

 What's the Problem?